lorenzo-rodri/Pomodoro-Timer/README.md

 # Pomodoro Timer Web App

 A simple Pomodoro Timer built using HTML, CSS, and JavaScript to help improve focus and productivity.
-This project is based on the Codédex tutorial and demonstrates essential front-end development skills.

 ## Features